yrdsb-peths/words-words-team-f/README.md

 [List]
 1. We used the `List` data structure to create a `WordList`, this segment of code can be found in the `WordList` Actor class.
 It includes an arrayList and are seperated into three parts to match the three different levels.
 The different levels will be listed in the following:
-- Level 1: Kitchen setting
+- Level 1: Kitchen
 - Level 2: Pirate ship
 - Level 3: Spaceship

 [Map]
 2. The `Map` data structure was used to create a tracker that tracks the levels the player has cleared so far.
-The code can be found in
+The code can be found in the `HighscoreScreen` world, and the purpose of the `HighscoreScreen` is to show players the amount of times a level is cleared in that speific level.
+- When theres no levels cleared it will display a "No highscores" text
+- When a certain level is cleared, it will display (e.g. Level 1: 2 clears)

 # Additional information (Features)
 1. Music Manager